 ENG 1360, 2100, and 2790 or 2800; CMAT 2030.
-CMAT 2030 can be used to satisfy the General Education humanities requirement.
+CMAT 2030 can be used to satisfy the General Education oral communications requirement.

-Criminal Justice Electives (24 credit hours)
+Criminal Justice Core Electives (12 credit hours)

-24 credit hours, including at least one course taken at Chicago State University or as upper-level transfer courses from another four-year college or university, or other courses (with consent of the department) from each of the following categories, with no double counting permitted:
+12 credit hours, including at least one course taken at Chicago State University or as upper-level transfer courses from another four-year college or university, or other courses (with consent of the department) from each of the following categories, with no double counting permitted: